kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 See [building the base image](#building-the-base-image) for more advanced information.

-Currently, kind supports three different ways to build a `node-image`: via `apt`, or if you have the [Kubernetes][kubernetes] source in your host machine (`$GOPATH/src/k8s.io/kubernetes`), by using `docker` or `bazel`.
+Currently, kind supports two different ways to build a `node-image` if you have the [Kubernetes][kubernetes] source in your host machine (`$GOPATH/src/k8s.io/kubernetes`), by using `docker` or `bazel`.
 To specify the build type use the flag `--type`.
 Note however that using `--type=bazel` on Windows or MacOS will not work